kgrewee/roobie/docs/themes/intro.md

 # Themes
 Roobie themes can be found in `dist/themes`.
-Themes are required for Roobie to function as expected.
-All classes in Roobie rely on theme variables.
+Themes are required for Roobie to function.
 The main goal of Roobie is to reuse theme variables and CSS classes instead of writing custom code for each component.
-To effectively build with roobie, you should be aware of the CSS variables available and use them.
-You should never write custom colors or CSS variables in any component.
-Using theme variables gives you the power to customize your entire website by changing a theme.
+To effectively build with Roobie, you should be aware of the CSS theme variables available and use them.
+Never write custom colors or CSS variables in any component.
+Using theme variables gives you the power to customize your entire website by changing a theme, or 1 line of code.
+Easily switch themes, and use as many themes as you want.

-## Theme files
+There are 2 required files:
+- **root.css**
+- **A roobie css theme**

+Roobie currently has 2 pre-built themes:
+- **Light theme (light.css)**
+- **Dark theme (dark.css)**

+Light theme is the default.

+## Copy themes to customize
-Create copies of `root.css`, `light.css` and `dark.css` from your install directory.
+Create copies of `root.css`, `light.css` and `dark.css` from your install directory or [GitHub](https://github.com/kgrewee/roobie/tree/main/src/themes).
 Include them in your project instead of using the defaults to persist your themes.
-If you want to use the default themes, we recommend using the bundle distribution that includes the themes.
-You can use custom themes with any distribution.
+If you want to use the default themes, we recommend using the bundle distribution that includes themes.
+You can use custom themes with any distribution, discussed later.

-## Root Styles
+## Root styles are global
-Root styles are always active.
+Root styles are similar to a global stylesheet.
 Most classes and variables in `root.css` are theme independent.
-You can use theme variables in root styles.
-Modify them to change all themes.
+You can use theme variables in root styles because both a theme and root styles are required for Roobie to function.
+Modify most variables to change all themes.

-* Root styles and the active theme have a bi-directional relationship. `root.css` and a `theme.css` file must be always be included.
 ```css
 :root {
     --animation-duration: 1.5s;